-This article is perfect for those getting acquainted with this diet, since it tells you everything you need to know.
+This article is perfect for those getting acquainted with this diet since it tells everything people need to know.

 What is the Ketogenic Diet?

-It’s name comes from the fact that your body enters a state of ketosis.
+Its name comes from the fact that the body enters a state of ketosis.
 It’s a metabolic state which occurs from the reduction of carbs and their replacement with fats.